 Interested in mentoring high school students?

-We partner with Your Future Is Our Business, a local non-profit that implements work-based learning programs to improve high school students’ academic and technical skills while developing their employability.
+We partner with Your Future Is Our Business in Santa Cruz County and Earn & Learn in Monterey County to support programs that implement work-based learning programs to improve high school students’ academic and technical skills while developing their employability.

 Are you a UC Santa Cruz alumn?

 If so, consider mentoring a UC Santa Cruz student by signing up for UC Santa Cruz Career Advice Network.
 Create a profile and get matched with a student that shares your interests.

 Contract Education is provided by community college districts who contract with a public or private entity for the purposes of providing instruction, services, or both by the community college to impact business retention and expansion in California and build a strong economy that is competitive domestically and internationally.
 Learn more about California Community Colleges Contract Education.

 Cabrillo College Extension offers a variety of workshops and classes to the community for personal and professional growth and enrichment including contract training and education to employers and organizations.
 Learn more about Corporate Training: http://cabrillo.edu/services/corporate/

 Gavilan College’s Contract Education department provides courses and workshops designed to help employers improve profit.
 Learn more about Contract Education: http://www.gavilan.edu/ce/contract_edu.php

 Employment Training Panel